Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

-Motoring offenses can incur fines and 'endorsements'.
-An endorsement on your driving licence means that you have been given points which will remain on your licence until they expire - depending on the type of offense committed, this is usually four or eleven years.
+Motoring offences can incur fines and 'endorsements'.
+An endorsement on your driving licence means that you have been given points which will remain on your licence until they expire - depending on the type of offence committed, this is usually four or eleven years.

 Endorsements carry a number of penalty points ranging from one to eleven.

-Endorsements will show on your driver record with DVLA and also be printed on to your paper driving licence.
+Endorsements will show on your driver record with DVLA.

-The penalty points that result from a serious offense will stay on your licence for eleven years from the date of conviction.
+The penalty points that result from a serious offence will stay on your licence for eleven years from the date of conviction.

-With less serious offenses, penalty points remain on the licence for four years.
+With less serious offences, penalty points remain on the licence for four years.

-This includes reckless or dangerous driving, which will show on your licence as the codes DD40, DD60 and DD80.
-It also includes offences resulting in disqualification, and offenses where you have been disqualified until you've passed a driving test.
+This includes reckless or dangerous driving.
+It also includes offences resulting in disqualification, and offences where you have been disqualified until you've passed a driving test.

-The above is reduced to six points if you are a new driver.
+The above is reduced to six points if you are a new driver (passed test within 2 years).
 If you reach six points in the two years since you passed your test, you'll be disqualified and your licence taken away.

 Last updated: Thursday 30th May 2019